 I have wanted to try this clever method to create fun designs with fudge since I spotted this brilliant idea, fudge Christmas trees.
 It’s an easy fudge recipe, even for beginners.
 You need only two ingredients, an open star tip, and a decorating bag to make beautiful, delicious, pink fudge hearts this Valentine’s Day.

 To make fun fudge designs, you melt together candy melts and sweetened condensed milk.
 Then you wait.
 The secret is to wait until the mixture stiffens just enough so you can pipe designs.
 The possibilities are endless once you master this simple technique.

-- TIP: I open up the decorating bag and fold over the top.
+To prepare the decorating bag, open up the bag and fold over the top.
 This will make it easier to scoop the fudge into it later.
 Insert the decorating tip before you snip the end of the bag.
 That will make sure you don’t snip too much.
 Snip just enough of the bag so about one-third of the tip is out of the bag.

 - TIP: Set the timer for 5 minutes to remind you to check on your candy and stir.

 When ready, transfer the mixture to the prepared decorating bag.
 Pipe hearts on the baking sheet.

 You should be able to pipe 12 to 14 hearts if you’re making a single batch.
 Refrigerate until well set, at least two hours.

 can I use white chocolate instead of candy melts?

 Yes, you can use white chocolate instead of candy melts.